mchmarny/snip/README.md

 snip list -w 1
 ```

-This will print your snippets to console for the current week (`--week-ofset` or its shorter version `-w`) indicate the number of weeks in the past (starting with Sunday).
+This will print your snippets to console for the current week (`--week-offset` or its shorter version `-w`) indicate the number of weeks in the past (starting with Sunday).

 If you want to output to markdown simplify append the file path (`--output` or `-o`)